MKand/movie-guru/README.md

 #### Populate the database (Optional)

-At this stage, there will be 2 tables, with data pre-loaded.
+At this stage, there will be a few tables, with data pre-loaded.
-You can either choose to either reload the data into the table again or skip ahead to the [Run the application](#run-the-application) step.
+You can either choose to either reload the movies data into the table again or skip ahead to the [Run the application](#run-the-application) step.
 Skipping ahead will save you approx. 20 minutes of the setup time.

 1. Populate the movie table